-Then, just when I think I have it all together, she adds another layer.
+Then, just when I thought I had it all together, she would add another layer.

-What keeps me working with Kelly is more than just her attitude.
-It is also a trend that started with something that happened during my very first lesson with her.
-Kelly noticed my struggles with balance and the saddle slipping, leaving me at risk of looking like Dudley Do-Right, hanging upside down and having the unique view of the world through the front legs of a galloping horse.
+What kept me working with Kelly was more than just her attitude.
+It was also a trend that started with something that happened during my very first lesson with her.
+Kelly noticed my struggles with balance and the saddle slipping sideways, leaving me at the risk of looking like Dudley Do-Right, hanging upside down and having a unique view of the world through the front legs of a galloping horse.

 No matter what other trainers had tried, like tightening the cinch, changing saddles, adjusting pads, and so on, the saddle slipped.
 The saddle horn would also hit me in the stomach.
+Not fun.
+Painful, even.
 Kelly stopped me and had me stand straight up in the stirrups.
 “Looking good,” she said.
 “Now, sit straight down where you are.”
 “Good.
 Notice that you are not touching the front or back of the saddle?
-Try to keep that position.”
+Use your ab muscles and keep that position while you ride.”

 That one simple tweak from her has fixed many, many issues.
 In fact, several times Kelly has stopped me and tightened the cinch saying, “You know that cinch had an inch of space between it and the horse’s belly?
 That’s a testament to your ability to maintain your balance!”

 Each of you that read this will have your own takeaways.
-The one that I want to focus on is that as a manager or supervisor you are also a coach and a mentor.
+The one that I want to focus on is that as a leader, manager, or supervisor you are also a coach and a mentor.
 Kelly’s title is ‘trainer’, but she has become my coach and mentor.
 A coach shows or tells people what they want them to do.
 A mentor asks questions until the student comes to their own realization about what is right.
 Coaches and mentors carefully observe people so that they can see what is working, what isn’t, and why.
-Then they work with them to improve.

 Getting the best out of people isn’t a goal – it’s a result.
 It’s the result of working together observing, asking, listening, coaching, and mentoring.